 Our employee-partners, who hold Class B common units, sold an aggregate of 2,104,517 common units in connection with the February 2017 coordinated offering.
 As of April 3, 2017, our employee-partners owned an aggregate of 12,830,762 Class B common units.
 In each 12-month period, the first of which began in the first quarter of 2014, each employee-partner is permitted to sell up to (i) a number of vested shares of our Class A common stock representing 15% of the aggregate number of common units and shares of Class A common stock received upon exchange of common units (in each case, whether vested or unvested) he or she held as of the first day of that period or, (ii) if greater, vested shares of our Class A common stock having a market value as of the time of sale of \$250,000, as well as, in either case, the number of shares such holder could have sold in any previous period or periods but did not sell in such period or periods.
 As of April 3, 2017, approximately 1.3 million Class B common units were eligible for exchange and sale.
-Units sold by employee-partners in connection with underwritten offerings (including our February 2017 coordinated offering) or otherwise redeemed by us are included when calculating the maximum number of shares each employee-partners and other employees are eligible to sell amounts of vested shares as described in this proxy statement, employees' equity ownership, in the aggregate, could significantly decline over the next five years.
+Units sold by employee-partners in connection with underwritten offerings (including our February 2017 coordinated offering) or otherwise redeemed by us are included when calculating the maximum number of shares each employee-partner is permitted to sell in any one-year period.
+Our Board may waive or modify the resale limitations described in this paragraph.
+Because employee-partners and other employees are eligible to sell amounts of vested shares as described in this proxy statement, employees' equity ownership, in the aggregate, could significantly decline over the next five years.

 Upon termination of employment, an employee-partner's unvested Class B common units are forfeited.
-Generally, the employee-partner's vested Class B common units are exchanged for Class E common units; the employee-partner's shares of Class B common stock are canceled; and we issue the former employee-partner a number of shares of Class C common stock equal to the former employee-partner's number of Class E common units.
-Class E common units are exchangeable for Class A common stock subject to the same restrictions and limitations on exchange applicable to the other common units of Artisan Partners Holdings.
+Generally, the employee-partner's vested Class B common units are exchanged for Class E common units; the employee-partner's shares of Class B common stock are canceled; and we issue the former employee-partner a number of shares of Class C common stock equal to the former employee-partner's number of Class E common units are exchangeable for Class A common stock subject to the same restrictions and limitations on exchange applicable to the other common units of Artisan Partners Holdings.